changkevin51/Flask-Trivia-App/README.md

 ## Description

 This Flask application is a trivia game that allows users to answer questions from various categories and difficulties.
 The app fetches questions from an external API and provides an interactive user interface to test their knowledge.

+Frontend: Bootstrap 4

+Backend: Flask (Python)

 ## Installation
 To run this project, clone the repository.
 Make sure to install the required dependencies: